 The injections in the excavation zone around P481 and 482, in the Midway along the tank farm and in the big source area in the tank farm will be continued.
+Further investigation of the cause of the increasing concentrations around P481 en P482 is needed.
 As soon as capacity becomes available the injections in the small source area need to be restarted.
 The duration of the injections in the high mass zones will be longer than initially estimated due to the H&S limits of the vapour emissions.
 However, both further optimization of the injection regime should be considered depending upon the results in the near future without causing emissions in order to accelerate the remediation.

-The next monitoring event is scheduled for October 2016.
+The next monitoring event is scheduled for August 2017.